 Example discussion point 1: Children should consider the definition of fame.
 Would they like to be famous?
 Why/why not?

 Example task 1: To review a list of some of the celebrities in the attraction and order them from most famous to least famous, giving reasons for choices.
 Who is on the A-List and who is on the B-List?
 How does it help children to define what we mean by ‘fame.’

 Example discussion point 1: Ask children to consider what we mean by ‘celebrity culture’.
 What is our current celebrity culture?
 What role does the media play in this culture?
 Can we say that the media controls and defines this culture?

 Example task 1: To imagine/create a private dialogue between two celebrities in A-List.
 What would they say to each other?
 What would they have in common?
 Pupils should write an inner monologue for one or more of the celebrities, expressing how they really feel about the pressures of their celebrity status.

-Example discussion point 2: Pupils should pause at the wax figure of Kim Kardashian and consider how she represents modern celebrity culture.
-How does her wax figure show the relationship between celebrity/fame and the media?
+Example discussion point 2: Pupils should choose a celebrity and consider how they represent modern celebrity culture.
+How does their figure show the relationship between celebrity/fame and the media?

-Example task 2: To create a selfie with a wax figure in A-list.
+Example task 2: To create a selfie with a celebrity in A-list.
 What are the pressures when trying to create the perfect selfie?
 Why do people feel motivated to do it?
 How does it make them feel?

 Example discussion point 1: Pupils should consider what it takes to be in the limelight as a fashion model, in front of millions of people.
 What personality traits are required?
 What are the challenges of this job?